 From 2018, I want to encourage further risk-taking and experimentation by developing this performance into a collaborative action.
 Guest collaborators will be invited to respond and contribute to the live action and a small audience will be encouraged to participate.
 Should you be interested in collaborating please get in touch via the contact form below.

 For each Intermix (propositions for performance installation), I record to video a new private performance where I resonate and record the sound of objects with my body.
 I then send the resulting video to a collaborator who then responds aurally to what they see, resulting in two recordings: the sound of the performance and my collaborator’s description.
-Save for a static installation or in this case an image, these recordings are the only clues to what has occurred; inviting listeners to imagine and visualise what has been performed from what they can hear.
+Save for either a static installation when exhibiting or a fragmented image detail when heard online, these are the only clues to what has occurred, inviting listeners to imagine and visualise what has been performed from what they can hear.